alan-turing-institute/REG-handbook/content/docs/onboarding/new_joiners/systems_set_up.md

 If you're not in the office there won't have been a headshot photo taken of you.
 If you like, add a photo you've taken of yourself that you'd be happy to see on the website.

-### Office 365 account
+### Office 365 Groups

 Make sure you are in the following Office365 / email groups (check with [IT](https://github.com/alan-turing-institute/research-engineering-group/wiki/The-REGistry#points-of-contact)):

 - Research engineering
 - Business team (for non-Research Associate staff)
 - Research staff
 - All Staff
 - If you are a senior member of staff, ask a principal to get you added to the REG-senior-staff email list.
 - End-of-month all business team meetings (Turing Catch-ups).
 These are sent out as recurring calendar events.
 You can either email [governance](https://github.com/alan-turing-institute/research-engineering-group/wiki/The-REGistry#points-of-contact) to forward you the invite or find a member of the REG team that is invited and ask them to forward the invite.
 - Turing Bulletin: This internal newsletter is sent out every Thursday evening.
 If you don't receive it, you can sign up manually via [Turing Complete](https://turingcomplete.topdesk.net/tas/public/ssp/content/detail/service?unid=986c9e4b9a354a06a587917fd3e0f481).

-#### GitHub Pro & Professional IDEs
+#### GitHub Pro and Professional IDEs

 Turing employees can apply for free GitHub Pro accounts, and use these to get free educational licences for professional versions of many JetBrains products (*e.g.*, PyCharm, IntelliJ, …)